renovatebot/renovate/lib/manager/github-actions/readme.md

 The `github-actions` manager extracts dependencies from GitHub Actions workflow and workflow template files.

-If you like to use digest pinning but following the action version, you can use the following sample:
+If you like to use digest pinning but want to follow the action version tag, you can use the following sample:

 ```yaml
 name: build